 The IRS offers a whole slew of e-services on its website, but all providers are approved to e-file your return for you if you use tax preparation software.
-The IRS also offers Free File services online if you qualify, guiding you to software providers who will take care of the whole filing business for you free of charge if your income is $72,000 or less in tax season 2021 when you'll file your 2020 tax return.
+The IRS also offers Free File services online if you qualify.
+It will guide you to software providers who will take care of the whole filing business for you free of charge if your income is $72,000 or less in tax season 2021 when you file your 2020 tax return.

 You do have to officially authorize your tax preparer to electronically file your return if you use a professional rather than commercial software.
 This is where IRS Form 8879 comes in.
 Complete and sign it and give it to your tax preparer.
 Don’t file it with the IRS.

 You can sharpen your pencil and tackle your Form 1040 tax return yourself, but why do that?
 Tax services abound all over the country.
 Many charge very reasonable fees, if anything at all.

 AARP normally provides a free tax service, Tax-Aide, that’s manned by volunteers.
 To qualify, you must meet certain income and age requirements.
 Tax-Aide is temporarily closed in 2020 due to the coronavirus pandemic, but it's expected to reopen in 2021.
 The IRS Volunteer Income Tax Assistance program is free if you have limited income, are disabled or have limited ability with speaking the English language.

 You might want to consider a certified public accountant or an enrolled agent if you have investments, a side business or want to do a little tax planning.
 Yes, this will cost you, but these professionals have passed rigorous testing and training.
 You get what you pay for.

 Hopefully, you’ll never need a tax attorney.
 These are the professionals who appear in tax court for you if you ever have a serious problem with the IRS.
 As with all lawyers, your conversations with a tax attorney are privileged and confidential communications.